stelgenhof/AiLight/README.md

 - set the brightness level
 - set the light at a particular colour temperature
 - let the light flash (with a given colour and brightness)
-- keep the last known settings (colour, brightness, etc.) after a power cycle.
+- keep the last known settings (colour, brightness, etc.) after a power cycle
+- enable Gamma Correction to make the LED colours appear closer to what our eyes perceive

 This can all be done in [Home Assistant](https://home-assistant.io) (using the MQTT integration) or the built in (mobile friendly) UI.
 The UI interface also gives you the ability to configure the light remotely.
 You can easily change your WiFi settings or the configuration of your MQTT broker.